Doly02/nxp-mcxn947-datalogger/README.md

 - Supervisor: Ing.
 Výclav Šímek
 - Consultant: Ing.
 Martin Moštěk PhD.

-The Goal of This Project Is To Developt Data Logger That Will Record Datalogs From UART Peripheral And Store Them on The SD Card, And With Prevention of Data Loss in Case of Power Failure.
+The Goal of This Project Is To Developt Digital Data Logger That Captures Serial Data From a UART Peripheral, Timestamps It, and Stores The Logged Data on an SD card.
+A Key Requirement of The Implementation is To Ensure Data Integrity by Preventing Loss In The Event of a Power Failure.

 ### Table of Contents
 - [Requirements](#requirements)